dhthwy/r/README.md

 # r

 https://www.youtube.com/watch?v=3ZumtJNEni0 - 'But you showed relatively recently that this is exactly what you intended.
-Real nice of you."
+Real nice of you.

+Tricking me into losing that much resources, which could've went toward things that I need or actually helped, is an act of enemy.
+I reserve rights to be ruthless."

 https://www.youtube.com/watch?v=eUGoq0ERgYc